steveloughran/dissident/README.md

 # Dissident

-Dissident: ruby based twitter dissident bot
+Dissident: Twitter dissident bot implemented in Ruby

 This is something designed to listen to a Twitter account and heckle.
 If enough people run this and set it to heckle from their accounts, we can have a nice set of dissenters out there ready to respond fast to any post by the party members.